White Egg Layer

 Currently Unavailable

-California Grays were developed in the state of California from White Leghorns and Barred Plymouth Rocks.
+California Greys were developed in the state of California from White Leghorns and Barred Plymouth Rocks.
 This cross yielded a bird with favorable characteristics, including small body size and excellent white egg production from the White Leghorn, and the barred plumage from the Barred Plymouth Rock.
-California Grays are active, alert, and good foragers that double as an excellent egg producing bird.
+California Greys are active, alert, and good foragers that double as an excellent egg producing bird.

 Currently Unavailable